 Pat was a high-level executive in the consumer electronics, computer and cellular telephone industry.
 To the surprise and shock of friends, families and coworkers, Pat began the shift from fast-rising career to the fight for his life at the age of 38, living and surviving with heart failure.

 In 1993, Pat was diagnosed with congestive heart failure (CHF), by a doctor in Marlborough, MA, and transferred to a prominent specialist in Boston.
 After three weeks in the hospital, they advised him to change his stress levels.
 For several years Pat denied this was a life-threatening condition.
-After two years, and three more near brushes with death, Pat realized he may not see his young son graduate from grade school and he could leave his wife a widow at age forty.
+After two years, and three more near-brushes with death, Pat realized he may not see his young son graduate from grade school and could leave his wife a widow at age forty.

 He finally listened and accepted a slower pace in life.

 For seventeen years Pat lived a very good life and kept himself busy enough to keep mentally and physically stable.
 He continued with heart health ups and downs; three Implanted Defibrillator/ Pacemakers (ICDs), more than twenty CardioVersions, eight stents, and a cocktail of fourteen medications he had to take religiously several times a day.